simbo1905/cu-final-mssql/meetup.md

 If you have private containers you are going to have to "docker push" into the docker repo OpenShift will start up below.
-With opensource code is far easier to deploy via your own free account on docker hub:
+With opensource code is far easier to push to your own free account on docker hub:

 ```
 # in the following commands you need to change "username" to be your docker hub user name